EpicTask/epictask/services/task_management/README.md

 The Task Management Service exposes a set of APIs that allow developers to interact with the service programmatically.
 Contact admin for detailed information on the available endpoints, request/response formats, and authentication requirements.

 ## Contributing
-Contributions to the Task Management Service and Task Coin project are welcome.
+Contributions to the Task Management Service and Epic Task project are welcome.
 If you want to contribute, please follow the guidelines outlined in the project's CONTRIBUTING.md file.
 Ensure that you adhere to the project's coding standards, write comprehensive tests, and submit well-documented pull requests.

 ## License
 The Task Management Service is released under the MIT License.
 Make sure to review the LICENSE file for more information on the permitted use, modification, and distribution of the service.